Buying Lab-Created Diamonds

 As mentioned earlier, lab-grown diamonds have different colors, ranging from white to green.

-Below we will review the colors of man-made diamonds, the available shapes, the cut and clarity, their growth time, and price compared to natural diamonds.
+Below, we will review the colors of lab-grown diamonds, the available shapes, the cut and clarity, their growth time, and their price compared to natural diamonds.

 A carbon diamond with zero impurities is referred to as a colorless diamond.
-However, both natural and man-made diamonds have impurities mainly in nitrogen because nearly every diamond, natural or man-made, starts as a yellow diamond.
+However, natural and lab-created diamonds have impurities, mainly in nitrogen, because nearly every natural or lab-created diamond starts as a yellow diamond.

 The nitrogen lattice in natural diamonds is separated after millions of years of exposure to heat and pressure.
 The diamond shines white because of the separation.

-To grow a white diamond, an incredibly controlled environment with high temperatures and pressure is needed.
+An incredibly controlled environment with high temperatures and pressure is needed to grow a white diamond.

-The process of extracting nitrogen and boron from the cell makes the growth slower, for which reason 1.0 carat of a diamond grows in up to two weeks.
+The process of extracting nitrogen and boron from the cell makes the growth slower, so 1.0 carat of a diamond grows in up to two weeks.

-Given that the growth of white diamonds is temperamental and time-consuming, their supply is very limited.
-On the other hand, white, natural diamonds are in abundance, making their cost comparable.
-The price of natural and man-made white diamonds per carat will fall within the range of $2,100-$8,000, depending on the carat, cut, size, and clarity.
+The growth of white diamonds is temperamental and time-consuming, so their supply is minimal.
+The price of lab-grown white diamonds per carat will fall within $2,100-$8,000, depending on the carat, cut, size, and clarity.

 Lab-made diamonds have a clarity ranging from IF to SI2.

 Like white diamonds, yellow lab-created diamonds are chemically, physically, and optically identical to the naturally mined yellow diamond.
-Yellow man-made diamonds are available in the yellow color range, from fancy yellow to vivid yellow.
+Yellow lab-created diamonds are available in the yellow range, from fancy yellow to vivid yellow.

 Nitrogen is the primary source of color for naturally mined and artificial diamonds.
-Introducing impurities at a controlled rate during the culturing process gives the yellow man-made diamond color.
-The more nitrogen is added to the process, the yellower the diamond, though adding excess nitrogen makes the diamond brownish in appearance.
+Introducing impurities at a controlled rate during the culturing process gives the yellow lab-created diamond color.
+The more nitrogen is added to the process, the yellower the diamond, though adding excess nitrogen makes the diamond brownish.

 It takes five to six days to complete a 1.0 to 2.0-carat diamond production cycle in the growth machine.
-The growth of yellow man-made diamonds is faster because the nitrogen impurities speed up the growth.
+The growth of yellow lab-grown diamonds is faster because the nitrogen impurities speed up the development.

 Yellow lab-made diamonds are not abundant in nature.
-Besides, since yellow man-made diamonds cost about 75% less than the scarcely available natural yellow diamond, the yellow man-made diamond is always a good option.
+Besides, since yellow lab diamonds cost about 75% less than the scarcely available natural yellow diamond, the yellow lab-grown diamond is always a good option.

-Since yellow man-made diamonds are easier to make, they are less expensive than their natural counterparts.
+Since yellow man-created diamonds are easier to make, they are less expensive than their natural counterparts.

 Most yellow-shaped diamonds grow in a truncated octahedral shape.
 Shapes like Asscher and Emerald are typically acquired to maximize the yield.

 Blue lab-grown diamonds are chemically, physically, and optically identical to the naturally mined blue diamond.
-Blue man-made diamonds cost about 90% less than the naturally mined pink diamond.
-A blue diamond made in the lab ranges from fancy blue to fancy intense blue diamond.
+Blue man-grown diamonds cost about 90% less than naturally mined pink diamonds.
+A blue diamond made in the lab ranges from fancy blue to intense blue.

-Boron is the source of color for both the natural and lab-made blue diamond.
-Controlled introduction of boron results in a varied lab-made blue diamond.
+Boron is the source of color for natural and lab-made blue diamonds—a controlled introduction of boron results in a varied blue diamond.

-A 1.0-carat blue diamond takes approximately 7–10 days to produce.
+A 1.0-carat blue diamond takes approximately 7–10 days to be produced.
 Boron helps in speeding up the growth of the diamond.

-Blue diamonds grow in hexa-cubic shapes, while the best produced are usually round and have corner shapes like Cushion and Asscher.
+Blue lab diamonds grow in Hexa-cubic shapes, while the best-produced ones are usually round and have corner shapes like Cushions and Asscher cut.

 Like white, yellow, and blue diamonds, pink lab-made diamonds are chemically, physically, and optically identical to naturally mined pink diamonds.
-Pink man-made diamonds cost about 95% less than naturally mined pink diamonds.
-Pink man-made diamonds range from fancy pink to deep pink diamonds.
+Pink lab-created diamonds cost about 95% less than naturally mined pink diamonds.
+Pink lab-made diamonds range from fancy pink to deep pink diamonds.

-While the white, blue, and yellow engineered diamonds get their color during the growth process, the pink lab-created diamonds get their color after growth treatment.
-The process is referred to as irradiation and annealing.
+While the white, blue, and yellow engineered diamonds get their color during growth, the pink lab-created diamonds get their color after growth treatment.
+The processes are referred to as irradiation and annealing.

 Pink diamonds can also be made from slightly yellow lab-made diamonds through irradiation.
 Irradiation means showering the diamonds with neutrons and electrons.